 If you’re handing over a chunk of your hard-earned cash, your tent should be worth your investment by providing years of service.

 Of course, not all tents are canvas tents, which are known for decades-long lifespans.

 But a tent should provide you with at least several seasons of regular use.

-One way to check on a brand’s ability to deliver longevity is to see what other campers are saying.
+One way to check on a brand’s ability to deliver longevity is to see what other campers say.

-Some tent manufacturers excel over others when it comes to thinking out every little detail of their products.
+Some tent manufacturers excel over others in thinking out every little detail of their products.

-Big Agnes, for instance, offers a lineup of tents aimed specifically at bikepackers.
-They’ve thought about all the little “extras” to make a bikepacker’s experience that much more awesome.
+Big Agnes, for instance, offers a lineup of tents aimed specifically at backpackers.
+They’ve thought about all the little “extras” to make a backpacker’s experience more awesome.